How to Survive Marine Corps Basic Training

 Close Combat Training

 The Marine Corps emphasizes close combat training.
 You'll begin this training during week one with an introduction to bayonet fighting.
-You'll also experience your first 1 1/2-mile formation run, and be introduced to your M16A4 rifle.
+You'll also experience your first one-and-a-half-mile formation run and be introduced to your M16A4 rifle.
 During your 13 weeks, you will spend countless hours taking this rifle apart, cleaning it thoroughly, and putting it back together.